jtakayama/makahiki/vagrant/doc/vagrant_and_eclipse_readme.txt

 3.0.
 Opening an SSH Session in Eclipse
 ===============================================================================
-If you have installed the Remote System Explorer perspective (see Appendix G), you can start an SSH session to the Vagrant virtual machine directly within Eclipse.
+If you have installed the Remote System Explorer perspective (see Appendix G), you can start an SSH session to the Vagrant virtual machine from within Eclipse.
 The following steps involve the Remote System Explorer perspective.

 In the Perspectives toolbar (upper-left-hand corner), click